Brexit and West Cheshire

 As a result of this vote and subsequent extension agreements, the UK is scheduled to leave the European Union at 11pm on Thursday 31 October 2019.

-In Cheshire West and Chester, the result was 50.7 per cent voting to remain, and 49.3 per cent voting to leave, with 193,537 votes cost across the borough.
+In Cheshire West and Chester, the result was 50.7 per cent voting to leave, and 49.3 per cent voting to remain, with 193,537 votes cost across the borough.

 Information for residents and businesses